-The structures described in this specification are contained in the schema file which is part of Section A.1, "Schema".
-All schema listings in the current document are excerpts from the schema file.
-This schema is associated with the following XML namespace:
+The structures described in this specification are contained in the schema file which is part of [LocalSigXSD].
+The xml schema definitions present within this document are copy of the XML schema file and must be considered as informative text, and that in case of discrepancy, definitions within the XML schema prevail.
+The schema is associated with the following XML namespace: